DAGINATSUKO/www-rpcs3/README.md

 * [Apple Safari](https://www.apple.com/safari/)
 * [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/new/)
 * [Opera Software Opera](http://www.opera.com/)

+## Flaticon Licensing
+This website uses free icon sets found on Flaticon.com provided by Freepik.com.
+The Flaticon and Freepik licensing allows us to use for free, any of Flaticon contents for our projects as long as we attribute to the author in the definitive project.

+#### How to attribute contents?
+* For web usage, by placing a link with the text "designed by {Author's Name} from Flaticon" in a visible spot, so the author's authorship is noticeable.
+* Uses different to web: If possible, the text "designed by {Author's Name} from Flaticon" must be written next to Flaticon Contents, if it's not possible, the attribution must be placed in the credits or acknowledgements section.

+#### Where you can use Flaticon contents:
+* Website, software, applications, mobile and multimedia
+* Printed and digital media (magazines, newspapers, books, cards, labels, CD, television, video, e-mail).
+* Advertisement and promotional items.
+* Presentation of products and public events.

+#### What you can do:
+* You have the non-exclusive, non-transferable, non-sublicensable right to use the licensed material an unlimited number of times in any and all media for the commercial or personal purposes listed above.
+* You may alter and create derivative works.
+* You can use Flaticon Contents during the rights period world widely.

+#### What you can not do:
+* Sublicense, sell or rent any contents (or a modified version of them).
+* Distribute Flaticon Contents unless it has been expressly authorized by Flaticon.
+* Include Flaticon Contents in an online or offline database or file.
+* Offering Flaticon Contents designs (or modified Flaticon Contents versions) for download.

+#### We attribute each icon set that we use on the website for the following creators:
+* The 3D Printing pack by [Freepik](https://www.flaticon.com/authors/freepik).
+* The Basic Application pack by [Freepik](https://www.flaticon.com/authors/freepik).
+* The Material Design pack by [Creative Commons 3.0 BY](https://www.flaticon.com/packs/material-design).
+* The Essential Compilation pack by [Smashicons](https://www.flaticon.com/authors/Smashicons).
+* The Font Awesome pack by [Dave Gandy](https://www.flaticon.com/authors/dave-gandy).
+* The Internet of Things pack by [Bqlqn](https://www.flaticon.com/authors/bqlqn).
+* The BigMug Line pack by [Catalin Fertu](https://www.flaticon.com/authors/catalin-fertu).
+* The Computer Hardware pack by [Vitaly Gorbachev](https://www.flaticon.com/authors/vitaly-gorbachev).

 ## Copyright
 All trademarks and copyright-written content found on this website belong to their respective owners.
 The RPCS3 team is in no way affiliated with Sony or PlayStation.